accept-project/accept-portal/README.md

 - Compiling the solution will automatically resolve the missing dependencies.

-Note: If for any reason that does not happen, then:
+Note: If for any reason it does not happen, then:

 - Within the package manager console Tab, type the following command: “Install packages.config”, when the command completes, right click over “AcceptPortal”(within the Solution Explorer), and click compile.